Purpose of the processing and the legal basis for the processing

 The EU General Data Protection Regulation (GDPR) replaced the existing 1995 EU Data Protection Directive (European Directive 95/46/EC) on 25 May 2018.
 As a result of this, EU residents now have greater say over what, how, why, where, and when their personal data is used, processed, or disposed.
 This rule clarifies how the EU personal data laws apply.
 Any organization that works with EU residents’ personal data in any manner, irrespective of location, has obligations to protect the data.

-We have reviewied (and updated where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are GDPR compliant.
+We have reviewed (and updated where necessary) all our internal processes, procedures, data systems and documentation to ensure that we are GDPR compliant.
 Our GDPR principles are: